acteng/inspectorate_tools/manuals/area-check.md

 higher walking and cycling volumes and higher place functions.

 2.5 Take time to understand the types and functions of streets within and around an area.
-This will help make sure that internal and perimeter treatments are suitable and proportionate to the street types they are applied to.
+This will help make sure that internal and perimeter treatments are suisectionle and proportionate to the street types they are applied to.

 Assessing the Existing Network